timothyqiu/xiami-downloader/README.md

 * `-t urllib2|wget` Change the download tool.
 * `-h` Shows usage.
 * `--no-tag` do not add tag.
+* `--directory` save all downloads into the directory.

 `<song id>`, `<playlist id>` and `<album id>` can be retrived from URLs of Xiami.